|Sat, Nov 01, 2014 07:52 AM

 Marching Cougars, Wolfpack prepare for semi-stateOne marching band closed its season Saturday while two others are putting finishing touches on theirs....more >>

 Voters will get to choose who will represent them in the Indiana Statehouse.
 On the ballot for the Senate District 47 seat are the incumbent, Richard Young, a Democrat, and Erin Houchin, a Republican.
 Vying for the Representative District 70 seat are the incumbent, Rhonda J. Rhoads, a Republican, and Heidi Sellers, a Democrat.
 Incumbent Steve Davisson, a Republican, is being challenged by Democrat Steve Leatherbury for the Representative District 73 seat....more >>

-Don't forget to turn your clocks ahead one hour to Eastern Daylight Saving Time on Saturday night.
-(The time change officially occurs at 2 a.m.
-Sunday.)
-Daylight Saving Time will end Sunday, Nov.
+Don't forget to turn your clocks back one hour to Eastern Standard Time Saturday night.
+Daylight Saving Time officially ends at 2 a.m.
+Sunday, Nov.
 2....more >>

 ...more >> |